ormanisreal/OrmanSpacesStickyDicT/README.md

 But if  you need something quick and scrappy

-    2 mins / 20,30,60 or even 100 hits makes StickyDickT a significant timesaver.
+    2 mins / 20,30,60 or even 100 hits makes StickyDickT a significant timesaver and the tiny overhead irrelevant